jonashackt/postman-newman-docker-travisci/README.md

 Example project showing how to execute Postman collections with Docker triggered by TravisCI

-## Run Postman as Newmen inside a Docker Container and execute a test
+## Run Postman as Newman inside a Docker Container and execute a test

 Execute the provided Postman collection https://www.getpostman.com/collections/8a0c9bc08f062d12dcda with Newman inside a Docker container: